 Gone are the days of the annual performance review.
-In its place, modern workplaces are adopting cultures of continuous feedback to fast-track employee growth and develop meaningful relationships across the business.
+Instead, modern workplaces are adopting cultures of continuous feedback to fast-track employee growth and develop meaningful relationships across the business.

-But with 42% of managers admitting they don’t give enough feedback, these “modern workplaces” may be fewer and farther between than we’d like to admit.
-There are challenges, for sure; Structuring and streamlining feedback across an organization requires the right attitude, processes, stakeholders, and HR technology, to start.
+Yet 42% of managers still admit they don’t give enough feedback.
+Because let’s face it: The challenges of structuring and streamlining feedback across an organization are real.
+And it requires the right attitude, processes, stakeholders, and technology, to start.

 Read on to learn about…